Qovery/documentation/website/guides/engineering/terraform-not-the-golden-hammer.md

 import Assumptions from '@site/src/components/Assumptions';

-Terraform is maybe, the most well-known solution to deploy cloud providers' services.
+Terraform is probably the most used tool to deploy cloud services.
 It's a fantastic tool, easily usable, with descriptive language (DSL) called HCL, team-oriented, supporting tons of cloud providers, etc.

 On paper, it's an attractive solution.
 And it's easy to start delegating more and more responsibilities to Terraform, as it's like a swiss knife; it knows how to perform several kinds of actions against several varieties of technologies.

 Qovery is a platform to help developers to deploy their app on their cloud account in a few minutes ([check it out](https://www.qovery.com/)).
 Before deploying an app, Qovery needs to deploy a few services (cloud provider side) where the app code will be hosted.
 To do so, we decided to use Terraform.
 The main reasons are:
-* Terraform is the industry standard to deploy cloud services
+* Terraform is the industry standard to deploy cloud services.
-* Qovery Engine is open source (https://github.com/Qovery/engine), and we wanted to use something that anyone could easily contribute to
+* Qovery Engine is open source (https://github.com/Qovery/engine), and we wanted to use something that anyone could easily contribute to.
 * Terraform is maintained by HashiCorp and by Cloud providers themself (trust of good quality and integration)

 At the beginning of Qovery, we took shortcuts.
 We needed to go fast.
 Using Terraform as the golden hammer was our shortcut.
 Based on our past experiences, we knew the golden hammer didn't exist.
 We've seen many companies struggling when they start needing customization.
-In the end, you pay the price of using inappropriate tools!
+In the end, you pay the price of using non-adapted tools!

 So we were playing with the clock, as we knew it wouldn't fit in the mid/long run but did not precisely know when it would happen.